 When you’re ready to make an offer on a property, make sure you read the contract language and talk to your Realtor about anything you don’t understand.
 You don’t want a surprise at the closing table – and neither does your Realtor.
 You should know what your obligations are, and also what the sellers are to you.

 2.)
-No contingencies in your offer.
+Not including contingencies in your offer.

 A contingency in an offer to purchase is an escape route should you need one.
 We hope you don’t, and you hope you don’t, but there are occasions which may necessitate one.
 Talk to your agent about making your offer contingent upon the inspection and your ability to get financing.